Credit Tradelines Requirements To Qualify For Mortgage Loans

 - Utility payment

 - Other documented monthly payment bills that have been paid with a check and/or direct deposit for the past 12 months with no late payments

-Whenever rental payments are made or other monthly payments, please pay them by check so it can always be tracked and verified.
+Whenever rental payments are made or other monthly payments, please pay them by check so they can always be tracked and verified.
 Cash payment is non-existent in the mortgage world.
 Mortgage lenders will always want to see canceled checks as proof of payment.

 Borrowers who need to qualify for a mortgage with a lender with no lender overlays on government and conventional loans, please contact us at Gustan Cho Associates at 1-262-716-8151.
 Or text us for a faster response.
 Or email us at [email protected] The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.